atsbomb/bombRig/README.md

 - Rotation Driver

 Select exactly 2 objects in order of driver then driven.
-The function will set up (or remove) a simple set up for driver driving driven's rotation with adjustable multiplier.
+The function will set up (or remove) a simple connections for driver driving driven's rotation with adjustable multiplier.

-Note: if you add another additional means of control on top of this, it tends to create cyclical loop.
+Note: if you add another additional control on top of this (i.e. world space control), it tends to create cyclical loop.
 This function is meant to be a simple solution for quick posing, beware.

 ```
 import importlib